eslint/eslint/docs/src/contribute/governance.md

 * Have submitted a minimum of 50 qualifying pull requests.

 A Committer is invited to become a Reviewer by existing Reviewers and TSC members.
 A nomination will result in discussion and then a decision by the TSC.

-#### Process for Adding Reviewers

-1. Add the GitHub user to the "ESLint Reviewers" GitHub team
-1. Tweet congratulations to the new Reviewer from the ESLint Twitter account

 ### Technical Steering Committee (TSC)